santisoler/cc-licenses/README.md

 More information about licenses, and plain-text formatted licenses texts can be found on [https://choosealicense.com/](https://choosealicense.com/).

-Here we present three types of CC Licenses:
+Here we present two types of CC Licenses:

 * Creative Commons Attribution 4.0 International